stupidmankind/BYpassDoc/docs/source/commands/uploaddata.rst

 ----------

 **Key Name**
-	Indicate a name of the key to create
+	Indicate a name of the key to create.

 **Input**
-	Select a target variable or input value to upload
+	Select a target variable or input value to upload.